nestorsaiz/saiz-et-al_2016/README.md

 - **Exp_date**: date the experiment was started (embryo collection).
 - **Img_date**: date the embryos were imaged.
 - **Identity.lin**: identity assigned automatically using a thresholding method for the data on linear scale (after inverting the logarithm).

+## Usage

+To create the plots from the article:
+1. Download all files to a local directory - respect the file names.
+2. Using RStudio, create a new project in that directory and open the Rproject file.
+3. Open *open_newdata.R* and *tables.R* and source them or load them from the console using source(*filename*.R).
+This will load the data files and generate the tables.
+4. Open the figure files and source them or load them from the console using source(*filename*.R).

+To explore the data and re-analyze, use your favorite software and the data structure above as reference.